 We can find very little research on this topic, however we can offer some advice to you and your family.

-Telling your child that she has Autism, or any disability, is something that many of us find difficult.
+Telling your child that they are Autistic, or any disability, is something that many of us find difficult.
 Finding the right moment and knowing how to go about it can be difficult too.
 Here are a few strategies that might be useful for your whole family.

 - From when your child is a toddler, make the words ‘Autism’ part of your everyday language.